Christopher deCharms

 Dr. Christopher deCharms is a neuroscientist, author, and inventor.
-Currently, Dr. deCharms is the founder and CEO of Brainful, a life-sciences companies focused on neurotechnology, including technology based on imaging methods that allow people to watch the activation of their own brains 'live' using functional magnetic resonance imaging (fMRI).
+Currently, deCharms is the founder and CEO of Brainful, a life-sciences companies focused on neurotechnology, including technology based on imaging methods that allow people to watch the activation of their own brains 'live' using functional magnetic resonance imaging (fMRI).

 Augmented Meditation Technology

 deCharms wrote the book Two Views of Mind, with the 14th Dalai Lama, Tenzin Gyatso.
 The book included collaborations with a number of meditators and lamas, exploring how the approaches of the two traditions of Western Cognitive Neuroscience and Asian Introspective Meditation can be unified, and whether it is possible to use neuroscience to create new approaches to meditation.

-"Two Views of Mind" attempts to begin building a scientific basis for the effective application of technology to invoke, on-demand, the effects of deep meditation which would allow people to reach mental states previously attainable only by those with many years of focused training.
-Dr. deCharms has since gone on to develop and patent related technologies, described below.
+Two Views of Mind attempts to begin building a scientific basis for the effective application of technology to invoke, on-demand, the effects of deep meditation which would allow people to reach mental states previously attainable only by those with many years of focused training. deCharms has since gone on to develop and patent related technologies, described below.